A Line Dental Braces Clinic Pte Ltd specializes in providing dental braces, especially invisible braces.

 Made from stainless steel, these are the most popular type of braces used.
 Many patients enjoy having different colors placed on their braces as a means of personal expression and fun.
 Because it's so simple to change the colors, feel free to swap them at every visit.

 Clear ceramic braces are an aesthetic alternative for those who don't want their braces to show as much.
 Clear braces move your teeth in exactly the same way as metal braces do.
 Like metal braces, they are extremely comfortable to wear and very efficient at moving teeth.

-Clear Aligners straighten your teeth, not with brackets or wires, but with a series of clear, customized, removable appliances we made from our lab.
+Clear Aligner straightens your teeth, not with brackets or wires, but with a series of clear, customized, removable appliances we made from our lab.
 Click on the video below to find out more!

-Invisalign® is an alternative to conventional braces that straighten your teeth with a series of clear, customized, removable appliances made from US.
+Invisalign® is an alternative to conventional braces that straightens your teeth with a series of clear, customized, removable appliances made from US.

 Headgear and functional appliance etc.

 Reviews and adjustments till braces completion

 To fabricate a set of retainers, a new set of impressions will be taken and the retainers will be available for collection within a week.